Paytonjhall/startup/README.md

 ## Things I learned from the Database Mongo simon assignment:
 - Mongo is very powerful and very easy to integrate.
 - Its important to keep your passwords/secrets as env variables so others can't see them in github.
-- Having the right structures in your code is important so you know where to send out api calls and thigns.
+- Having the right structures in your code is important so you know where to send out api calls and things.
+- I really like the way mongo works.
+It is very easy to use and very powerful.
+I'm excited to use it in the future.

 ## Things I learned from the Express/Node simon assignment:
 - I wasn't using the right script for a bit and was having some errors.